maria-antoniak/goodreads-scraper/README.md

 ## get_books.py

-This script takes as input a list of book IDs.
+This script takes as input a list of book IDs, stored in a file with one bok ID per line.
 Book IDs are unique to Goodreads and can be found at the end of a book's URL.
 For example, the book ID for *Little Women* is `1934.Little_Women`.

 This script scrapes the following information for each book.
 - book ID